deity-io/falcon-platform-docs/docs/platform/payments/dpsg/setup.md

 sidebar_label: Setup
 ---

-Our payment service should be set up using `dcloud` [LINK TO DCLOUD].
+Our payment service should be set up using [dcloud](/docs/next/platform/cloud/dcloud).

 Please make sure your `dcloud` is up to date before configuration.